 recently abandoned after becoming Star 98.7).
 In 1996, they changed calls

 again, becoming KIBB (B-100.3), top-40 with a slight urban bent.
 On November 19, 1997, they became "Mega-100", an R&B station with an old-school flavor.
-They were KRBV "V-100", with an Urban AC/Urban Talk (Hybrid?) format from 2006-2008 (Source: Wikipedia), and are currently KSWD The Sound, a Triple-A outlet since 2008.
+They switched frequencies with 92.3 The Beat in 2000.
+They were KRBV "V-100", with an Urban AC/Urban Talk (Hybrid?) format from 2006-2008 (Source: Wikipedia), and had a loyal following as KSWD The Sound, from 2008 to 2017.
+Then they changed to the K-Love format, signing on as "KKLQ Los Angeles", which must be very confusing to someone from San Diego.

 SPECULATION: A 1997 issue of Rolling Stone noted that many

-hard rock acts (read: hair bands) from the Pirate Radio era have regrouped and/or made new albums, and
+hard rock acts (read: hair bands) from the Pirate Radio era regrouped and/or made new albums, and

 Image originally sent by Sal Garcia; modified by Jason Jones and Team FX MM